Authentication and Authorization using SAML IDP - An example¶

 images repo and preview data inside:

 Likewise, you can grant access to repos via groups.
-You'll need a SAML ID provider that supports group attributes, and you'll need to put the name of that attribute in the Pachyderm auth config.
-Here, we'll grant access to the Everyone group:
+You will need a SAML ID provider that supports group attributes, and you will need to put the name of that attribute in the Pachyderm auth config.
+Here, we will grant access to the Everyone group:

 Now, the edges repo is also not locked: